NACE MR0175 vs NACE MR0103

 NACE MR0175

-• Material Options: NACE MR0175 offers a wide range of material options, including carbon steels, low-alloy steels, stainless steels, nickel-based alloys, and more.
+Material Options: NACE MR0175 offers many material options, including carbon steels, low-alloy steels, stainless steels, nickel-based alloys, and more.
 Each material is categorized based on its suitability for specific sour environments.

-• Environmental Limits: The standard defines limits on H₂S partial pressure, temperature, pH, and other environmental factors that determine the material’s suitability for sour service.
+Environmental Limits: The standard limits H₂S partial pressure, temperature, pH, and other ecological factors determining the material’s suitability for sour service.

 NACE MR0103

-• Material Requirements: NACE MR0103 focuses on materials that can resist SSC in the refining environment.
-It provides specific criteria for materials such as carbon steels, low-alloy steels, and certain stainless steels.
+Material Requirements: NACE MR0103 focuses on materials resisting SSC in the refining environment.
+It provides specific criteria for carbon, low-alloy, and certain stainless steels.

-• Manufacturing Processes: The standard also outlines requirements for welding, heat treatment, and fabrication to ensure materials maintain their resistance to cracking.
+Manufacturing Processes: The standard also outlines welding, heat treatment, and fabrication requirements to ensure materials maintain their resistance to cracking.

 Certification and Compliance